y-schulte/HTML-and-CSS-Practice/README.md

 ![CSSisAwesome](https://user-images.githubusercontent.com/78743837/111850920-dd965b80-8911-11eb-8683-17e71fc0586f.png)

-All exercises present real mockup html pages.
-This is practical for learning.
+This repository stores real mockup html pages that I have built during my training for learning purposes.

 ***HOW TO***
 - Click on the folder with the exercise to access its files